-Many states license opticians, but in Utah there is no state licensing and no specified requirements for education, training or certification.
-But optometrists, ophthalmologists and others who hire opticians may look for certain qualifications.
+Many states license opticians, but in Utah, there is no state occupational and professional licensing and no specified requirements for education, training, or certification.
+But optometrists, ophthalmologists, and others who hire opticians may look for certain qualifications.
 They may want to hire someone who has taken some classes in optical studies or technology, or they may be willing to take on promising entry-level applicants and train them on the job to begin working as opticians.

 Outlook and Salaries for Opticians in Utah

 Anyone training now to become an optician in Utah can expect a very positive outlook for a future career.
 Nearly 1,210 opticians were employed in Utah in 2020.
 Experts predict that there will be 1,550 by 2030, and those future opticians are the ones who are training right now.
 The growth in optician careers in the state is 28 percent, which is faster than the national average.

 Opticians now are earning a good living in Utah.
 In 2021, according to the U.S. Bureau of Labor Statistics, opticians earned an average of $29,610 per year and $14.24 per hour.
 This is a great income for a career that doesn’t require any formal education.
 A related career, ophthalmic medical technology, comes with an average annual salary of $38,450.
 And for those students willing to go on to pursue a degree in optometry, the expected average salary is $99,510.